dotnet/AspNetCore.Docs/aspnet/mobile/native-mobile-backend.rst

 Creating the Controller
 -----------------------

 Add a new controller to the project, `TodoItemsController`.
 It should inherit from Microsoft.AspNetCore.Mvc.Controller.
-Add a ``Route`` attribute to indicate that the controller will handle requests made to paths starting with ``api/todoitems``, which may optionally include an ``id`` argument as part of the URL path.
+Add a ``Route`` attribute to indicate that the controller will handle requests made to paths starting with ``api/todoitems``.
 The ``[controller]`` token in the route is replaced by the name of the controller (omitting the ``Controller`` suffix), and is especially helpful for global routes.
 Learn more about :doc:`routing </fundamentals/routing>`.

 The controller requires an ``ITodoRepository`` to function; request an instance of this type through the controller's constructor.
 At runtime, this instance will be provided using the framework's support for :doc:`dependency injection </fundamentals/dependency-injection>`.

 .. literalinclude:: native-mobile-backend/sample/ToDoApi/src/ToDoApi/Controllers/TodoItemsController.cs
   :language: c#
   :lines: 1-17
+  :emphasize-lines: 9, 14

 This API supports four different HTTP verbs to perform CRUD (Create, Read, Update, Delete) operations on the data source.
 The simplest of these is the Read operation, which corresponds to an HTTP GET request.